fmatthew5876/stdcxx-bitops/proposal/shift.md

 Supporting multiple signed integer representations has resulted in a technicality with respect to operator>>() for signed integral types.
 In particular, right shifting a negative signed integer has an implementation defined result.
-Every platform known to the author uses 2's complement arithemetic, and happens to define operator>>() to do an arithmetic right shift.
+Every modern platform known to the author uses 2's complement arithemetic, and happens to define operator>>() to do an arithmetic right shift.
 In addition, most software packages in use today have accepted this practicality and casually use operator>>() on signed integers, expecting arithmetic shift behaviors.
 Despite this scenario, careful programmers with knowledge of the standard still feel uneasy using operator>>() in what is intended to be portable code.
+They would prefer to use something more explicit with a guarantee for portability.

 Integer representational issues aside, sometimes we still want to be explicit with which kind of shift we would like to perform on a variable regardless of its signedness.
-We may want to perform an arithmetic shift on an unsigned value or a logical shift on an unsigned value. operator>>() changes its behavior depending on the signedness of its operand.
-If we want to be explicit and avoid a silent change of semantics if the type of the variable changes, we need a way to explicitly say which kind of shift we want.
+We may want to perform an arithmetic shift on an unsigned value or a logical shift on a signed value. operator>>() changes its behavior depending on the signedness of its operand.
+If we want to be explicit and avoid a silent change of behavior if the type of the variable changes, we need a way to explicitly say which kind of shift we want.

-Finally, the rotational shift has been available as a native cpu instruction on almost every machine since the PDP11 \[[pdp11](#pdp11)\] in 1970.
-It's been 46 years since 1970 and neither C nor C++ has provided the programmer with the ability to efficiently invoke a rotational shift on a native integer type.
+Finally, the rotational shift has been available as a native cpu instruction on many machines since the PDP11 \[[pdp11](#pdp11)\] was introduced in 1970.
+It's been 46 years since then and still neither C nor C++ has provided the programmer with the ability to efficiently invoke a rotational shift on a native integer type.

 To resolve all of these concerns, I propose a simple set of free functions to explicitly expose shift operations to the programmer.
-These can be thought of standard names for what would usually be implemented as compiler intrinsics or wrappers around platform dependent calls to operator>>() and operator<<().
+These can be thought of standard names for what would usually be implemented as compiler intrinsics or wrappers around platform dependent calls to operator>>().

 Technical Specification
 ====================